The election has passed, our coverage

 help make.
 This, with the knowledge that counting on results may lead

-to all sorts of dillusions.
-Dillusions so rapt that they take on disguises
+to all sorts of deilusions.
+Delusions so rapt---that they take on the disguises

 The

-very young and very able eyed Stacey Podiak was slated for our feature
+very young and very able eyed Staci Podiak was slated for our feature

 in November, however, due to some technical difficulties in the

 studio, time got away.
-Stacey, a mere 18 years old sings about war
+Staci, a mere 18 years old sings about war

 with fresh eyes.
 Despite what may have been mistaken as editorial